kewlrus/hitler-sort/readme.md

 ## About

-> Stalin sort began first as a Hacktoberfest 2018 repo
+> Hitler sort began first as a Hacktoberfest 2018 repo

 Hacktoberfest is a program organised by Digital Ocean and Github, where you can easily win a T-Shirt just by making 5 pull requests in the month of October to any open source projects on Github.